 Cravings or a dislike of certain foods can start as soon as you’ve conceived.
-Again it’s generally all down to your hormones.
+Again, it’s generally all down to your hormones.

-Of course the best way to confirm that you’re going to be a mum is to do a pregnancy test.
-You can make an appointment with your GP for one or, if you want to know right now – and who wouldn’t – just pop down to your local Tesco or Tesco Pharmacy for a kit.
+Of course, the best way to confirm that you’re going to be a mum is to do a pregnancy test.
+You can make an appointment with your GP for one or, if you want to know right now – and who wouldn’t? – just pop down to your local Tesco or Tesco Pharmacy for a kit.

-Basic pregnancy tests involve weeing on a stick to check if the HCG hormone (human chorionic gonadotrophin) is present.
+Basic pregnancy tests involve weeing on a stick to check if the HCG (human chorionic gonadotrophin) hormone is present.
 If no change occurs or a ‘not pregnant’ sign appears, the test is negative.
-Sometimes, especially if you’re testing on the day your period’s due, you may just see a faint change – this could still indicate a positive result, so do another test in a few days to be certain.
+Sometimes, especially if you’re testing on the day your period’s due, you may just see a faint change – this could still indicate a positive result, so do another test in a few days to be sure.